7robots/GAI-Jupyter-Docker/README.md

 ## Container Build Instructions

+- Copy over a sample .env file into the container build directory

+cp ./env-sample ./container/.env

 - Using your text editor of choice, update the ./container/.env file and insert your OpenAI API key into the file, write and save it

 - Now build the container image with the build script